Known Limitations

 Fluent notation

-The normal StringBuilder
+The built-in StringBuilder

-offers a fluent way of appending new strings as follows:
+offers a fluent way of appending strings:

 var stringBuilder = new StringBuilder();